Appendectomy and Appendicitis

 Anesthesia

-Surgery can be done with either general anesthesia or spinal anesthesia.
+Surgery can be done with either general or spinal anesthesia.

 The Appendectomy Procedure

-In an open appendectomy, a two- to three-inch incision is made in the skin of the abdomen and underlying layer of fat.
-The muscles and organs are separated and the peritoneum is cut to reveal the cecum (part of the colon).
-The appendix and other abscesses, if any, are identified and cut away from the colon.
+An open appendectomy may be needed for complicated cases.
+During this procedure, a two to three-inch incision is made through the skin and underlying fat layer of the lower right abdomen.
+The muscles and organs are separated, and the peritoneum is cut to reveal the cecum.
+The appendix and any abscesses are identified, then cut away from the colon.
 Any fluid or pus from the infected appendix is suctioned away.
-Sometimes a drain is left in place for a few days.
-The colon is sutured and blood vessels are tied off; the abdominal cavity is closed, followed by suturing or stapling the incision made on the skin of the abdomen.
-Stitches or staples are usually removed 7-10 days after surgery.
+A sample of this fluid may be tested for bacteria.
+Sometimes, a drain is left in place for a few days.
+The colon is then repaired with sutures, blood vessels are tied off, and the abdominal cavity is closed.
+The skin is closed with either sutures or staples which are removed seven to 10 days after surgery.

 Laparoscopy - shows instruments in the abdomen